mxdukuzimana/kuzi/README.md

 # kuzi
-all about learning while praising The True source of knowledge
+# all about learning while praising The True source of knowledge
+import pandas as pd